-CCL's goal is to improve its competitive position in each Division with a view to longterm profitable growth.
-The strategy is focused on specialty packaging businesses in which CCL (1) is or believes it can become the largest competitor in the market, (2) produces value-added products and uses technologies and know-how with strong barriers to entry, (3) is or can be the best value-added producer, (4) provides product lines and services that have growth potential and (5) sees potential in its businesses to take advantage of the trend toward globalization by its multinational customer base.
+CCL's goal is to improve its competitive position in each division with a view to longterm profitable growth.
+The strategy is focused on specialty packaging and adjacent label businesses in which CCL (1) is or believes it can become the largest competitor in the market, (2) produces value-added products and uses technologies and know-how with strong barriers to entry, (3) is or can be the best value-added producer, (4) provides product lines and services that have growth potential (5) sees potential in its businesses to take advantage of the trend toward globalization by a multinational customer base and (6) leverages existing label applications and technology to deliver product innovation that aligns with consumer printable media trends.

 The Company is continually reviewing its businesses and may, if appropriate, divest non-core or unprofitable operations in order to improve its overall profitability, return on equity, and its financial leverage.
 Management believes that this approach allows the Company to be better positioned to operate effectively during economic downturns, and to have the financial flexibility to make acquisitions and to invest in capital spending that support its business strategy.
-Restructuring costs were incurred over the last several years to reorganize certain business units, to provide for losses on dispositions and to provide for the write-down of assets of business units that were deemed to be non-core and under performing.
+Restructuring costs were incurred over the last several years to reorganize certain business units, to provide for losses on dispositions and to provide for the write-down of assets of business units that were deemed to be non-core and underperforming.
+In 2013, subsequent to the acquisition of the Avery and DES businesses from Avery Dennison Corporation, CCL implemented a \$27.9 million restructuring plan to right size the operations globally and ensure continued profitability.
+Also in the fourth quarter of 2013, CCL implemented an \$11.0 million restructuring plan to restructuring the closure and reallocation of the Canadian operation to the plants in Mexico and the U.S.

-All acquisitions in recent years added further international elements to the Label Segment, expanded it on a global basis, and enhanced its relationships with its traditional North American and European global customers.
+All acquisitions in recent years added further international elements to the Label Segment, expanded it on a global basis, or enhanced its relationships with its traditional North American and European global customers.
+The newly acquired Avery Segment, an adjacency to the Company's existing Label Segment, is the world's largest supplier of labels, specialty converted media and software solutions to enable short run digital printing in businesses and homes.